Health Information and Tools > Physical Growth in Newborns

 Hair loss.

-Your baby may lose some or all of the hair that he or she had at birth.
+Your baby may lose some or all of the hair that they had at birth.
 This loss is temporary.
 New hair will replace it.
 Don't worry if your baby develops bald spots.

 Mild skin conditions.